Raechil na Garnussil na Gallam

 I have hit somebody at a stoning, and it was utterly intentional.

 Myral was the miscreant, I did not know her, nor do I ever remember seeing her.
-It is better when the miscreant is a stranger.

 They accused her of fornication.
 She was very brave and undaunted.
 I so admired her.